-- Calculation method: "Projected credit unit", this considers each year of service as the generator of an additional unit of a right to remuneration, with each unit being valued separately.
+- Calculation method: "Projected credit unit", which sees each year as giving rise to an additional unit of benefit entitlement and measures each unit separately.

-- Actuarial assumptions used: unbiased and mutually compatible.
+Actuarial assumptions used: unbiased and mutually compatible.
 In general, the most important actuarial assumptions used in the calculations are as follows:

-Retireme nt bonuses Health benefits
+Retirement bonuses Health benefits

-2018 2018 2017 2017
+2019 2018 2019 2018

-Discount rate 1.64% 1.52% 1.89% 1.83%
+Discount rate 0.78% 1.64% 0.99% 1.83%

-Mortality tables PER2000-P PER2000-P PER2000-P PER2000-P
+Mortality table PER2000-P PER2000-P PER2000-P PER2000-P

 Retirement age 65 years 65 years 65 years 65 years

-Expected return on plan assets 1.64% 1.52% -
+Expected return on plan assets 0.78% 1.64% - -

-Benefit growth rate 1.0% 1.0% 3.5% 3.5%
+Benefit growth rate - 1.0% 3.5% 3.5%

 - Discount rate: The Company determined the discount rate by reference to market yields at the end of the reporting period on high quality corporate bonds and debentures of a currency and term consistent with the currency and term of the post-employment benefit obligations.
-Specifically, the Company used the market yields of the Markit iBoxx € Corporates AA index.
+Specifically, the Company used the market yields of the Markit iBoxx € Corporates AA indices.